Student Visa Information

 Future international students should obtain official advice on the student visa application process and requirements from the Australian Department of Home Affairs website.

 Simplified Student Visa Framework (SSVF)

 On 1 July 2016, Australia made a number of changes to its student visa processes.
 These changes include the introduction of a simplified student visa framework (SSVF).

 - all international students will now apply for a single Student visa (subclass 500), regardless of their chosen course of study

 - all international students will be required to apply for their student visa online

 - a new immigration risk framework will be used to guide the evidence of English language and financial capacity that a student needs to provide with their visa application.

 As an international applicant for study in Australia you will be required to undertake an interview assessment to determine whether you are a Genuine Temporary Entrant (GTE) to Australia.
-You will be contacted by Admissions for a GTE assessment if your agent has not already completed one with you, and at this stage the CSU Admissions team will notify you of any other conditions that must be met.
+You will be contacted by Admissions for a CSU GTE assessment if your agent has not already completed one with you, and at this stage the CSU Admissions Team will notify you of any other conditions that must be met.
 Once our Admissions Office are satisfied, you will be notified and can then finalise your course and Overseas Student Health Cover payments.